DixelU/SAFC/README.md

 Simple AF Converter (SAFC)
 ==========================

-Is a first application in *SAF* branch apps.
+Is a first application in *SAF* branch apps. *Specifically for Black MIDIS*

 SAFC is a converter which can merge midis with different **PPQ**s and specify some unusual ones (like 17);
 override tempo, override instruments of midis, fix headers (if possible) and events (if possible).
-And all that SAFC does *without loading it midi in memory.
+And all that SAFC does *without loading midi in memory.
 Wow!*

 If you're still not amazed, The Launcher made on pure C++ without any frameworks. ***It's a console app which you can control with mouse!***